Magna-tech/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 10 deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders
-Task 11 counts the number of directories and sub-directories in the current directory including hidden ones Task 12 displays the 10 newest files in the current directory from the newest to the oldest
+Task 11 counts the number of directories and sub-directories in the current directory including hidden ones Task 12 displays the 10 newest files in the current directory from the newest to the oldest Task 13 takes a list of words as input and prints only words that appear exactly once